hull/hull-connectors/README.md

 First copy the env file and fill it in:
 `cp packages/connectors/hull-foo/.env-sample .env.hull-foo`

-Then you can start it with the `dev` script:
+Then you can start it with the `yarn dev` script:
 `dotenv -e .env.hull-foo yarn dev hull-foo`

 **How to start connector in production mode?**